+- · Career Exploration: Child Care Industry

-- ECE Preschool Assistant Teacher (p.
-44)
+- · ECE Preschool Assistant Teacher

-- · ECE Preschool Teacher (p.
-45)
+- · ECE Preschool Teacher

-- · ECE Infant Care Teacher (p.
-41)
+- · ECE Infant Care Teacher

-- ECE Preschool Director (p.
-42)
+- · ECE Preschool Director

-ECE Infant Care Teacher
+ECE Preschool Assistant Teacher

-The Early Childhood Education (ECE) Infant Care Teacher certificate is designed, as an optional level in a series of certificate options, to prepare students for entry into childcare and education support in a variety of state licensed facilities including preschool and childcare center.
-In addition to the requirements of completing seven core courses, students can be expected to learn the following: theories, principles and practices of an infant/toddler program.
-Content includes respectful and responsive caregiving, licensing and regulation issues, philosophy, infant and family needs, activities and routines, and enriching, safe, healthy environments with an emphasis on developmentally appropriate, culturally sensitive care in group settings.
-Students completing these courses will meet the requirements of the Department of Social Services to work in a licensed private preschool or childcare center as a fully qualified infant care teacher.
+The Early Childhood Education (ECE) Preschool Assistant Teacher certificate is designed, as the first level in a series of certificate options, to prepare students for entry- level childcare and education support in a variety of state licensed facilities including preschool and childcare center.
+Students can be expected to learn the following: developmental stages of children from prenatal to middle childhood, theories in early childhood education, developmentally appropriate curriculum and practice, examination of the history, basic principles, and philosophies of various types of early childhood programs.
+With a solid foundation in the core areas of early childhood education, students will be better prepared to meet the demands in assisting classroom teachers in caring for young children.
+Students completing these courses will meet the requirements of the Department of Social Services to work in a licensed private preschool or childcare center as a fully qualified preschool assistant teacher.

 To earn a certificate, students complete the required and elective courses as listed with a grade of P (pass).
-The exception is for WFPR 100 and/or WFPR 101 courses.
-If those courses are required or listed as an elective, students will not receive a grade and instead must complete at least 36 hours in either WFPR 100 or WFPR 101.
+The exception is for WFPR 100 Career Skills and Resource Lab and/or WFPR 101 Virtual Career Skills and Resource Lab courses.
+If those courses are required or listed as an elective, students will not receive a grade and instead must complete at least 36 hours in either WFPR 100 Career Skills and Resource Lab or WFPR 101 Virtual Career Skills and Resource Lab.
 For programs/courses that allow credit for prior learning, at least 75% of all course work must be completed at North Orange Continuing Education.

 Code Title Hours

 Core Courses

 ECED 100 Early Childhood Development 54

 ECED 105 Family and Community Relationships 36

-ECED 120 Curriculum for Early Childhood Education, Introduction 54

-ECED 115 Child Health and Safety 36

-ECED 110 Early Childhood Education: Principles and Practice 54
+ECED 110 Early Childhood Education, Principles and Practice 54

-ECED 205 Children with Special Needs 36

-ECED 210 Infant-Toddler Care and Education 54

-Total Hours 324
+Total Hours 144

-First Year

 Semester 1 Hours Semester 2 Hours

 ECED 100 54 ECED 110 54

-ECED 105 36 ECED 205 36
+ECED 105 36

-ECED 120 54 ECED 210 54
+90 54